| |

 ultimate nullification of false ideations cannot be conceptually or

-linguistically characterized.
-When concepts have cleared all concepts,
+When concepts have cleared all reified concepts, silenced the mind

 nothing